balakrishna-maduru/knowkute-file-chewer/README.md

 ## 📝 Workflow

-### 1. File Ingestion (The "Chew" Pipeline)
+### 1. File Ingestion
 - Upload a file via `POST /files/upload`.
-- File is saved, status tracked, and processed in the background (parse, chunk, embed, store).
+- File is saved and plain text is extracted and returned in the response.
-- Status can be checked via `GET /files/{file_id}/status`.

-### 2. Querying (The RAG Pipeline)
-- Submit a query via `POST /query`.
-- System retrieves relevant chunks and generates an answer using the local LLM.

 ---